-A CLutch of old Essays and Where to find books
+A Few Very Old Essays and Where to find Current books

 Many issues I once felt were going unexamined in the design world— there once was a discrete “design” world— are now standard undergrad curriculum, and many issues we once had to convince people about—completely reimagining design history, for instance— are currently being explored.

-That said, people mention particular old essays to me, so I thought I’d put them here to make your life easier.
-Some are ancient.
-I include “The G-Rated Russian Revolution,” which I wrote it in 1997, a time before the internet and iPhones and everything.
-I remember faxing it to the editor from my dining room late at night on a whim.
+The below is an archive of my planting various flags in the sand over a period of about thirty years.
+I include “The G-Rated Russian Revolution,” which I wrote it in 1997, a time before the internet and iPhones and way before the birth of most of my students.
+I remember faxing it to an unknown editor late at night, just because I wanted someone to read it.
 It came out in the New York Times the next morning, and started my writing life.

-Here’s where to find current books and a current anthology in which I have a piece.
-I include how to find Chasing the Perfect, which is a question I can never answer with assurance: It’s available on used-book sites.
+Also, here’s where to find current books and a current anthology in which I have an essay.
+I include how to find Chasing the Perfect, the most frequently asked question I receive, and one I can never answer with assurance.
+It was remaindered a long time ago, but can often be found on used-book sites.

-Writing for the Design Mind can be used to teach yourself to write or as a textbook for your students—or both!
+Writing for the Design Mind will teach you to write if you have a designer brain.
 It’s available here.

-Parallel Narratives: Annotated student Bibliographies Toward a Broader History of Design, Natalia Ilyin and Elisabeth Patterson, editors—Designed by Robert Baxter, is available here
+Parallel Narratives: Annotated student Bibliographies Toward a Broader History of Design is available here

-On Shooting Butterflies, in Total Armageddon: A slanted reader on design, Ian Lynam, editor—Designed by Ian Lynam, is available here
+On Shooting Butterflies, in Total Armageddon: A slanted reader on design, Ian Lynam, editor, is available here

 Chasing the Perfect, Designed by Matthew Monk, is available here